China's new tech rules play to local firms' strengths

 Several Western sources said, though, they believed similar rules would be rolled out for the telecommunication industry and then other sectors.

-While the banking rules will gradually push out foreign firms, they are expected to boost domestic contenders including Inspur International Ltd, the data-centre maker.
+While the banking rules will gradually push out foreign firms, they are expected to boost domestic contenders including Inspur International Ltd, the data-center maker.

 The People's Bank of China has already run trials to see if it could replace Microsoft's Windows operating system on some machines with NeoKylin, a Linux-based offering by Standard Software, a Shanghai-based firm with ties to the Chinese government, a source familiar with the matter said.